-The Kenyan community has not been sufficiently sensitised on disaster management, especially, in on preparedness and coping mechanisms thereby, increasing vulnerabilities and potential impacts on the victims.
+The Kenyan community has not been sufficiently sensitised on disaster management, especially, in preparedness and coping mechanisms thereby, increasing dependency syndrome and thus increasing vulnerabilities and potential impacts on the victims.

-More recently, there have been new challenges in the management of disaster cycles, especially in the process of relief, repatriation rehabilitation and resettlement toward recovery of Internally Displaced Persons (IDPs).
+More recently, there have been new challenges in the management of disaster cycles, especially in the process of relief, repatriation, rehabilitation and resettlement geared towards recovery of Internally Displaced Persons (IDPs).